IBM/chopstix/docs/workflow.md

 ## Function profiling

 Once a `HOTFUNC` is has been selected.
 The next step is to know which particular invocation we want to trace and reproduce.
 This is not straightforward since hot functions typically are executed multiple times and most of the time exhibit much different behaviors over time depending on the input parameters.
 In such case, the question is: which particular invocation (or set of invocations) represent best the typical behavior of the function?

 First, we need to obtain the corresponding addresses in memory where the function starts and ends. i.e. the entry and exit points of the function.
 One can do so manually, by inspecting the code but ChopStiX provides a helper script that facilitates the process:

     chop-marks BINARY HOTFUNC

-will return the addresses of the being/end points for the function.
+will return the addresses of the begin/end points for the function (as well as the library to profile, if the function is within a dynamic library).
 From now on, we call them `HOTFUNC_MARKS`.
 This information is going to be used for profiling the function in the next step as well as for tracing the selected invocation in the tracing step.

 Now that we know the `HOTFUNC_MARKS` that define the region of interest (ROI), we can profile its performance using the following command:

     chop-perf-invok HOTFUNC_MARKS -o HOTFUNC_PROFILE -max 1000000 -- BINARY ARGUMENTS

 The command will generate a CSV file named `HOTFUNC_PROFILE` with a maximum of 1M entries.
 The stats include instruction, cycle and execution time information, etc. Therefore, they are subject to experimental noise.
 Like in the first step, you might want to minimize the activity on the rest of the system or repeat the experiment various times to improve the robustness of the approach.

 ## Invocation selection